Fortran-FOSS-Programmers/ford/docs/user_guide/project_file_options.rst

 Allows FORD to crash and display a Python backtrace if an error is encountered when parsing a file.

+.. _option-force:

+force
+^^^^^

+Try to continue as much as possible, even if there are fatal errors when reading files.

 .. _option-parallel: